 (b) Cash and Cash Equivalents

-Cash and cash equivalents at June 30, 2020 are composed of interest-bearing deposits.
+Cash and cash equivalents at June 30 are composed of ownership of pooled investments and money market funds.
 The money market fund consists of nonparticipant-directed funds used to pay administrative costs of the Plan.

 (c) Contributions Receivable